 And there you have it.
 Thus concludes our La Liga Team of the Season.
 It was difficult to choose, but I feel at least fairly confident in these picks.
 La Liga has been surprisingly more entertaining than usual this season, with a title race that was once four but now three, one that could have multiple twists between now and the end of the season.
 Despite the overall drop in quality of Spanish football (which is why fewer Spanish teams are making it further in European competition), La Liga is quite a fun league to watch.

 Agree with my picks?
 Think I left someone out?
 Let me know in the comments.
 Be sure to come back next week when we cover the third of the top five leagues we will cover: the Bundesliga!

 A chance for me to cure my indecisiveness and recognize the players I was very close to putting into the main team… Welcome back to the Premier League Team of the Season.
-This part will cover the “honorable mentions”.
-Each league will have eight honorable mentions, which include one goalkeeper and a somewhat even spread […]
+We previously rounded out our starting XI with the front three, and in this part, we will cover the “honorable mentions”.
+Each league…